-- Conducting a surface removal of MEC throughout the MRS. - Educational pamphlets, including development and distribution. - Warning signs, including development and installation.
+- Conducting a surface removal of MEC throughout the MRS. - Educational pamphlets, including development and distribution.

-The primary component of Alternative 3 is surface removal of MEC from the MRS. Surface removal at MRS-04 would result in a reduction in hazards on the ground surface; however, hazards would remain within the subsurface soils of the MRS. Field tasks associated with Alternative 3 would include surveying, vegetation clearance, surface clearance, investigation and removal of anomalies potentially representing MEC using analog magnetometers, and disposal of any MEC, MPPEH, or MD.
+The primary component of Alternative 3 is surface removal of MEC from the MRS. Surface removal at MRS-08 would result in a reduction in hazards on the ground surface; however, hazards would remain within the subsurface soils of the MRS. Field tasks associated with Alternative 3 would include surveying, vegetation clearance, surface clearance, investigation and removal of anomalies potentially representing MEC using analog magnetometers, and disposal of any MEC, MPPEH, or MD.
 Vegetation cutting/clearance would only be conducted where necessary to complete surface clearance operations.
 Surface clearance would be completed by qualified UXO technicians using analog magnetometers, such as the Schonstedt GA-52Cx, or equivalent.
 For the purposes of cost estimation, this alternative assumes that there would be seven clearance teams composed of two UXO Technician IIs, and one UXO Technician III (team leader) each, with oversight provided by one Senior UXO Supervisor (SUXOS), one UXO Quality Control Supervisor (UXOQCS), and one UXO Safety Officer (UXOSO) completing the work over 40-hour workweeks.
 Any MEC encountered during the surface removal would be blow-in-place (BIP).
 If acceptable to move, MEC would potentially be consolidated for demolition.
 It is assumed that on-call explosives would be used for one demolition event per week of investigation.
 MEC items would be guarded by an unarmed security guard during nonworking hours.
 All MD recovered would be inspected, verified, certified as material documented as safe, containerized, and shipped to an approved off-site facility for disposal.
 All areas disturbed during surface clearance activities would be restored and re-seeded.
-Similar to Alternative 2, educational pamphlets would be developed and distributed, and signs would be installed in and around the MRS. When the actual length of time cannot be determined, then EPA policy allows for 30-year estimates.
+Similar to Alternative

+2, educational pamphlets would be developed and distributed within and around the MRS. When the actual length of time cannot be determined, then EPA policy allows for 30-year estimates.

-Estimated Capital Cost: \$18,471,234 Estimated Maintenance Cost for 30 years: \$39,141 Estimated Five-Year Review Costs for 30 years: \$201,560
+Estimated Capital Cost: \$16,460,922

+Estimated Maintenance Cost for 30 years: \$39,142 Estimated Five-Year Review Costs for 30 years: \$201,560